hcnordics/hcnordics.github.io/README.md

 You are welcome to edit your own profile information, but otherwise avoid editing the configuration file, as this may "break" the website!

 # About the site
-This GitHub Pages site is managed by [Nick Ford](https://github.com/nickforddk), using a heavily edited version of the Jekyll template, _Dinky_.
+This GitHub Pages site was set up by [Nick Ford](https://github.com/nickforddk), using a heavily edited version of the Jekyll template, _Dinky_.
 The typeface is the open source variable font [Archivo](https://fonts.google.com/specimen/Archivo).